ANOC World Beach Games

 The details of the nine Commissions and Working Groups can be found below:

 ANOC’s headquarters moved from Paris to the Olympic capital, Lausanne, in 2010.
-In 2015, ANOC set up their headquarters in a traditional four-storey Swiss town-house.
-The offices were officially opened in June 2015 in an event attended by ANOC President Sheikh Ahmad Al-Fahad Al-Sabah, IOC President Thomas Bach and IOC Honorary President Jacques Rogge.
+In June 2015, ANOC President Sheikh Ahmad Al-Fahad Al-Sabah, IOC President Thomas Bach and IOC Honorary President Jacques Rogge officially opened the new headquarters in a re-designed traditional four-storey Swiss town-house.
 The headquarters showcase ANOC’s commitment to modernisation and provide the best possible environment from which to serve the NOCs.
-The office serves as ANOC’s global operational hub, as well as a base to welcome members of the world’s NOCs and other stakeholders of the Olympic Movement
+The office serves as ANOC’s global operational hub, as well as a base to welcome members of the world’s NOCs and other stakeholders of the Olympic Movement.